anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 Build the fastest, cleanest and most customizable nutrition tracker that:

-- works completely offline
 - loads instantly
-- requires zero login
+- requires zero manual login (anonymous auth)
-- stores all data locally
 - is installable as a PWA
 - is mobile-first
 - remains lightweight while supporting advanced tracking features
+- keeps the user's data exportable, importable and resettable at any time

 ---